juseljuk/IBM-DBA-VA-BAW-RPA/3-BAW/README.md

 # **Lab 3: IBM Business Automation Workflow**
-Here we will explore Business Automation Workflow (BAW) and view a few of its core functions.
+Here we will explore **IBM Business Automation Workflow (BAW)** and view a few of its core capabilities.
 As BAW offers a wide variety of functions, we will focus only on the main elements used on this workshop.
-Every component used in this workshop is already done however it is important to understand on a high level what is happening.
+Every component used in this workshop is already implemented for you, however it is important to understand the basic functionality and the components within the workflow we're using.

 ### Content
 - [Access to BAW](#access-baw)